 \section{Introduction}

 Magnetic fields with long-range regularity are present in various astrophysical systems from stars to galaxies.
-Observational and numerical evidence suggests that the most plausible mechanism for their generation is the large-scale dynamo mechanism \citep{mof_book,beck_wielebinski,Rudiger,BS05,anv_kan_book}.
+Observational and numerical evidence suggests that the most plausible mechanism for their generation is the large-scale dynamo mechanism \citep{mof_book, beck_wielebinski,Rudiger,BS05,anv_kan_book}.
 In this process, the magnetic field with scales of regularity much larger than the scale at which turbulence is driven, is generated at the expense of kinetic energy, with the aid of both large-scale shear and helical turbulence.
-This mechanism can be characterised in terms of mean-field electrodynamics \citep{kr_rad_book}, by first expressing the dynamical variables, velocity $\UU$ and magnetic field $\BB$, as the sums of their respective mean or large-scale components ($\mean{\UU}$ and $\mean{\BB}$) and the fluctuating (or the small-scale) components ($\uu$ and $\bb$).
-Evolution of the mean magnetic field then depends on the mean velocity and turbulent EMF, i.e. the cross correlation between $\uu$ and $\bb$, $\mean{\emf}_i=(\mean{\uu\times\bb})_i$.
+This mechanism can be characterised in terms of mean-field electrodynamics \citep{kr_rad_book}, by first expressing the dynamical variables, velocity $\UU$ and magnetic field $\BB$, as the sums of their respective mean or large-scale components ($\mean{\UU}$ and $ \mean{\BB}$) and the fluctuating (or the small-scale) components ($\uu$ and $\bb$).
+The mean is defined as an average over a suitable domain for which the Reynolds's averaging rules are satisfied.
+Which is to say that; $ \mean{\partial \BB/\partial t}= \partial \mean{\BB}/\partial t,\, \mean{\partial \BB/\partial x_i}= \partial\mean{ \BB}/\partial x_i, \, \mean{\BB_1+\BB_2} = \mean{\BB}_1 +\mean{\BB}_2,\,\mean{\mean{ \BB}}=\mean{\BB},\, \mean{\mean{B}_{i}b_j}=0,\, \mean{\mean{B}_i \mean{B}_{j}}=\mean{B}_{i}\mean{B}_{j}$.
+The evolution of the mean magnetic field then depends on the mean velocity and turbulent EMF, i.e. the cross correlation between $\uu$ and $\bb$, $\mean{\emf}_i=(\mean{\uu \times\bb})_i$.
 This EMF is then expressed in terms of the mean magnetic field itself and the system is closed, i.e.